-McGrath house) add up to over $2.1M.
-Our financing is by a number of
+McGrath house) added up to over $2.1M.
+Our financing was by a number of

 Stabilization and Restoration

-Our estimates for the stabilization (to keep the house from falling down)
+Our costs for the stabilization (to keep the house from falling down)

 and restoration (to bring it back to the "period of significance"

-and make it acceptable for public access) is a bit over $1.5M.
+and make it acceptable for public access) was a bit over $1.9M.

 Other Site Opportunities